kneardhead/Linux_Configurations/README.md

 I was shaking of cold by then, mosquito's had already made an Orchestra around.
 I took off the table and was a proud boy staring at the purple/violet/something (colorblind vibes) cat looking at me (Focal Fossa).

 I later spent over two weeks configuring bspwm and things, just as Mr. Gilles Castel as if I didn't have school to do or life to lead.
 After most things looked similar, I started reordering things the way it felt natural and quick to me.
-Again, my configurations are heavily dependent (or use the word biased) from the tutorials I followed, but anyways I am extremely satisfied with what is running.
+Again, my configurations are heavily dependent (or use the word biased) from the tutorials I followed, but anyways I am extremely satisfied with what is running now.

+I hope to make a clearer text on things I've done in order to lessen the toil of someone else trying to do the same.

 ### Brief comments on the files